 - 15.9.
-Specification - Care should be taken in drawing up the request for quotation document with respect to:

-- (a) Specification and General Requirements

-- (b) Usage Figures

-- (c) Quality Standards

-- (d) Terms and Conditions

-- (e) Special Delivery Requirements

-- 15.10.Order Approval All orders must be approved by the appropriate authorised signatory in accordance with the current University approval limits, which may be varied from time to time with the approval of the Chair of the Finance and General Purpose Committee.
+Specification - Care should be taken in drawing up the request for quotation document with respect to: - a) Specification and General Requirements - b) Usage Figures - c) Quality Standards - d) Terms and Conditions - e) Special Delivery Requirements - 15.10.Order Approval All orders must be approved by the appropriate authorised signatory in accordance with the current University approval limits, which may be varied from time to time with the approval of the Chair of the Finance and General Purposes Committee. - 15.11.

-- 15.11.
 Single Supplier Sourcing - Single sourcing occurs where there is only one supplier who is capable of supplying the goods or service.
 This situation should be avoided if possible.
 In some cases, the broadening of the specifications or the adoption of a new specification will result in more suppliers being able to satisfy the requirement.
 Where the use of a single supplier is inevitable, a single supplier justification form should be completed and signed by the budget holder.
+Once signed, it requires the signed approval of Executive Director Finance, Services and Resources and the Procurement Manager if over the value of £25,000 excluding VAT. - 15.12.
+Segregation of Duties It is a mandatory requirement that the person authorising an invoice for payment must be different from the person who has certified receipt of those goods (segregation of duties). - 15.13.
+Pricing - It is essential that accurate prices are quoted on purchase orders.
+Prices should be based on a quotation or a tender or a valid contract price list.